 Flying to Eugene: You should fly to the Eugene airport, code EUG.
 There are direct flights connecting Eugene to Seattle, Portland, Salt Lake City, Denver, San Francisco, and Los Angeles.
 In my personal experience, if you fly through San Francisco then your flight will be delayed and you will miss your connection, so try to find another option if possible.
 It is also possible to fly to Portland, which is a little over a two hour drive from Eugene - there are also shuttles and a train which can get you from Portland to Eugene, but this is typically more complicated than just flying directly to Eugene.

 Airport to Campus: There is no public transportation from the airport, so you'll have to take a cab, which should take about twenty minutes and cost about $30.
 Cabs in Eugene are run by a host of private companies, some better than others.
 Avoid Oregon Taxi if you can: Muscle Arm Taxi, ECabs, Eugene City Hybrid Taxi (more expensive), GOTaxi, Emerald city cab, these have all been good to me.
-If they ask which route to take, just say to take 99.
+If they ask which route to take, just say to take 99, don't let them take you on the highway.
+Uber and Lyft have recently come to Eugene as well.
 Since a lot of you will be arriving around the same time, you might consider trying to find each other at the airport and sharing a cab.
 A google group will be set up closer to the time of the conference to help coordinate this.
 Cabs back to the airport will be organized later in the conference.

 Getting around: During the conference you will be able to walk everywhere you need to go.
 If you are staying longer in Eugene or in Oregon for recreational purposes, it is easy to rent a bicycle, and car rentals (within the city, not from the airport) are very cheap.